All Products

 }

-When you call a fine-tuned LoRA model, the input parameters are mostly the same as those for the "image-to-video - first frame" API of the base model.
+When you call a fine-tuned LoRA model, the input parameter usage is essentially the same as Wan - image-to-video - first frame.

-The following table lists only the parameters and limitations that are specific to LoRA models.
-For information about other parameters not mentioned (such as duration, which defaults to 5 seconds), see Image-to-video - first frame - API reference.
+The following table lists only the unique parameter usage or specific limits for LoRA models.
+For general parameters not mentioned in this table (such as duration), see the API reference.

 Field